+Department: Year:

+How to use this form

-Note: this form is to be filled out after completing the steps recommended by AU's Post-Exposure Prophylaxis (PEP) packet
+This form is to be filled out after completing the steps recommended by AU's Post (PEP). t-Exposure Packet

-Following a percutaneous injury from a contaminated sharp, the employee or employee's supervisor must record the necessary information in the table above.
-OSHA's Bloodborne Pathogens Standard 29 CFR 1910.1030(h)(5) requires AU as an employer to establish and maintain a sharps injury log by recording all percutaneous injuries occurring from contaminated sharps.
-The purpose of this log is to aid in the evaluation of devices and procedures being used in healthcare and other facilities that may require additional attention or review.
-This log must be kept in addition to the injury and illness log required by 29 CFR 1904.
-The sharps injury log should include all sharps injuries occurring in a calendar year and must be kept for five years following the end of the year to which it relates.
-The log must be kept in a manner the preserves the confidentiality of the affected individual.
+Following a percutaneous injury from a contaminated sharp, the employed supervisor must record the necessary information in the table below.
+Os Pathogens Standard 29 CFR 1910.1030(h)(5) requires AU as an employer to estable a sharps injury log by recording all percutaneous injuries occurring from contame purpose of this log is to aid in the evaluation of devices and procedures being and other facilities that may require additional attention or review.
+This log must be to the injury and illness log required by 29 CFR 1904.
+The sharps injury log should injuries occurring in a calendar year and must be kept for five years following the to which it relates.
+The log must be kept in a manner the preserves the conaffected individual.
+SHA's Bloodborne blish and maintain inated sharps.
+The used in healthcare be kept in addition include all sharps he end of the year

+Date of injury:

+Type of device:

+Brand name of device:

+Work area where injury occurred:

+Description of accident:

+Date of injury:

+Type of device:

+Brand name of device:

+Work area where injury occurred:

+Description of accident: